kalanir/Kistler_Utilities/how_tos/GitHub_intro.md

 ```
 ## I want to merge my branch to origin/master
 - Go online and you will see a merge request
+- command line methods to do this, will post later